 Charlie Earle is a Bellingham native and has recently returned home to the great Pacific Northwest to join Unity Care NW after spending almost 10 years in Austin, TX.
 He brings with him nearly 20 years of experience in Information Technology, over 10 of those specifically in Healthcare IT.
 Prior to this role, Charlie spent several years as the Director of Affiliate IT Consulting for Planned Parenthood Federation of America, working with the organization’s affiliates across the country to improve their Health IT infrastructure, security, and organizational sustainability.
 Charlie holds several industry related certifications, including from Microsoft and Cisco, and is excited to bring his experience and expertise to the mission of Unity Care NW.

-Shanon Hardie has served as Chief Operating Officer for 5 years, helping us with strategic planning and realizing our goals of expansion, NCQA Patient Centered Medical Home Recognition, Meaningful Use compliance and improvement in our patient satisfaction and quality care measures.
-Shanon has 22 years of progressive management experience in Community Health Centers.
-Prior to serving as COO for Unity Care NW, she served as Vice President of Operations for Sea Mar Community Health Centers, where she was responsible for the operations of their primary care clinics, their quality improvement program, expansion to new service areas, JCAHO certification for their ambulatory care program and transition to electronic medical records.
+Shanon Hardie joined Unity Care NW as Chief Operating Officer in 2011, helping us with strategic planning and realizing our goals of expansion, NCQA Patient Centered Medical Home Recognition, Meaningful Use compliance and improvement in our patient satisfaction and quality care measures.
+Shanon has over 30 years of health care experience, including 27 in progressive management roles.
+Prior to serving as COO for Unity Care NW, she served as Vice President of Operations for Sea Mar Community Health Centers, where she was responsible for the operations of their primary care clinics, their quality improvement program, expansion to new service areas, JCAHO certification for their ambulatory care program, and the transition to electronic medical records.
 Shanon thrives and finds great personal satisfaction working in a not-for-profit, community health center environment.

 Chris Kobdish joined Unity Care NW in 2016.
 Chris has over 20 years of fundraising, public relations, and marketing experience.
 Prior to her current position at UCNW, Chris built a nationally-recognized development, public policy, and community education team in the non-profit sector.
 Before moving to Washington, Chris was an independent filmmaker and owned and operated her own turn-key marketing agency in Dallas, Texas.
 Chris earned her Bachelor of Science in Communications from the University of Texas at Austin.